Alan Peter Cayetano

 In 2019, Cayetano was elected back to the House of Representatives.
-During this stint, he was elected as the Speaker of the House.
-As Speaker, he became the Chairman of the Organizing Committee for the 2019 SEA Games and was appointed Chairman of the Defeat COVID-19 Ad Hoc Committee during the early months of the COVID-19 pandemic.
+During this stint, he was elected as speaker of the House.
+As speaker, he became the chairperson of the organizing committee for the controversial 2019 SEA Games, where P9.5 billion in taxpayer money was used to construct the overpriced main sports venue.
+He was also appointed chairperson of the Defeat COVID-19 Ad Hoc Committee during the early months of the COVID-19 pandemic in the Philippines, during which media publications ranked the country's response to the pandemic as among the worst in the world.
+He was later ousted from the House Speakership position by the Velasco bloc.

 In 2022, Cayetano was elected back to the Senate for a third nonconsecutive term.
+On May 11, 2026, Cayetano assisted Senator Ronald dela Rosa in returning to the Senate after six months in hiding, leading to a three-day standoff at the Senate during attempts by law enforcement to arrest dela Rosa under an International Criminal Court warrant.
+On the same day, he was elected Senate president after he orchestrated the ouster of Senator Tito Sotto from the position amidst the second impeachment of Vice President Sara Duterte.
+A fake shooting incident allegedly plotted by Cayetano was conducted inside the Senate to help dela Rosa's escape from the law.
+A few session days later, he was ousted by the Gatchalian-Sotto bloc, becoming second shortest Senate president stint in Philippine history.
+Cayetano has been embroiled in the flood control controversy in his bailiwick of Taguig City along with illegal reclamation activities in Laguna de Bay worth billions of pesos.
+He was also named to have at least ₱6.7B in insertions in the 2025 national budget, named the most corrupt budget in Philippine history.

-Early life
+Early life and education

-Cayetano was born in Mandaluyong to lawyer Renato "Compañero" Cayetano and German-American former school teacher Sandra Schramm.
+Alan Peter Schramm Cayetano was born in Mandaluyong on October 28, 1970 to Filipino lawyer Renato "Compañero" Cayetano and kindergarten teacher Sandra Schramm, an American of German ethnicity from Michigan.
 He was raised in Parañaque and moved to Taguig in 1991.
-Although he inherited United States citizenship by descent, he relinquished his U.S. citizenship in 1998.
+Although he inherited United States citizenship by descent, he relinquished his U.S. citizenship in 1998, which was formally granted in 1999.

 Cayetano resides with his family in Bagumbayan, Taguig.
 His wife, Lani, is the incumbent mayor of Taguig and formerly represented the first and second districts of Taguig–Pateros at the House of Representatives of the Philippines.
 His older sister, Pia, is an incumbent Senator and formerly represented the second district of Taguig at the House of Representatives of the Philippines, where she was also a Deputy Speaker.
 His youngest brother, Lino, is a film and television director as well as a former congressman and mayor of Taguig, while his other brother Ren is a former councilor of Muntinlupa.
+The Cayetano family is considered one of the Philippines' political dynasties.